 How long have you volunteered at the Sacramento SPCA?

-Why did you want to volunteer your time here?
+Of all the organizations you could have chosen, why did you choose to volunteer your time here?

 Do you have any animals at home?
 If so, tell us their names, species, and ages!